 Drawing upon our diverse disciplines and our engagement in collaborative research projects, we encourage a team science approach to cross-cutting topics and specializations for our trainees and students.

-With a focus on training and educating future HIV and alcohol researchers, we provide a broad spectrum of training and educational opportunities.
+With a focus on training and educating future HIV and alcohol researchers, we provide a broad spectrum of training and educational opportunities, including the Professional Development Program (PDP), the Research Seminar Series, Working Groups, the T32 Pre and Postdoc Fellowship Program, and Internship and Volunteer Opportunities.

 SHARC engages in the community by participating in community-based events and programs, presenting research-based information in the community, and providing resources guides to community services and care.